my-cloud/ruthenium/src/node/README.md

 <td>

 ```
-TransactionRequest {
+{
-  Inputs                       []InputRequest
-  Outputs                      []OutputRequest
-  Timestamp                    int64
-  TransactionBroadcasterTarget string
+  "id":        string
+  "inputs":    []Input
+  "outputs":   []Output
+  "timestamp": int64
 }
 ```
 </td>
 <td>

 ```

-The transaction data structure for request
+The ID
 The inputs
 The outputs
 The timestamp
-  The transaction broadcaster target

 ```
 </td>